xinyumz/strapi-starter-project/src/plugins/category-manager/README.md

 3. **Consistent Terminology** - Use standardized translations across content
 4. **Fallback Logic** - Show default language if translation missing
 5. **Translation Workflow** - Integrate category translation with content translation

----

-**The Category Manager plugin provides the taxonomical foundation for your multilingual CMS, enabling sophisticated content organization that scales with your platform while maintaining intuitive user experience and professional administration capabilities.**